-If you live in a Holly Springs subdivision, you have probably had a knock at your door, at one time or another, from a “pesky” solicitor trying to sell you on the pros of installing solar panels on your home.
+If you live in a subdivision in the Holly Springs Real Estate market, you have probably had a knock at your door, at one time or another, from a “pesky” solicitor trying to sell you on the pros of installing solar panels on your home.
 Solar panels are devices that convert light into electricity; they are usually installed on your roof, so they are ready to absorb the sun’s rays.
 The most significant attraction to these panels is that once the capital cost of installation is paid off, the energy is free!
 However, they are pricey, but there is a tax benefit associated with solar panels, and local incentives to help make them affordable.
 Plus, they last for 25-30 years with no maintenance involved.
 Below are estimates from solar-estimates.org:

 Average cost of solar panels for homes in North Carolina is $2.94 per watt as of July, 2019.
 This means that for a 5 kW residential solar system, the cost is $14,700 before solar incentives and $10,290 after claiming back the solar tax credit.
 The average monthly payment is $89.
 In some cases solar payback can be as short as 5-8 years, leaving you with 20 years or more of free power.